kevin9010/jupyterhub-docker-gpu/README.md

 ## Access to JupyterHub admin

-By default, an admin user is created with with default password **change.it!**, you can access using the following credentials to enter as administrator.
+By default, an admin user is created with the default password **change.it!**, you can access using the following credentials to enter as administrator.

      username: admin
      password: change.it!